Red Roan and White Gelding | DOB: 4/3/1997| Arrival: 7/1/2012 | Height: 15 hands

 During the gelding’s “resting recovery” his owner suddenly lost her job and could no longer afford his care.
 Believing that no one would take on a horse that needed so much attention, the owner felt her only option was to put him down.
 The attending veterinarian—with great respect—said, “No.” They explained to the distraught owner that her horse still had much life to give and that he needed a chance to do so.
 They would take on the responsibility of finding a suitable home for him.

 In short order, he was driven to his new home at Crystal Peaks.
-When I asked Marshall about a potential name for our new horse, he asked if he could take some time to consider it.
+When I asked one of our male staff members about a potential name for our new horse, he asked if he could take some time to consider it.
 In a few days he sought me out and asked, “What do you think about Ezekiel?
 It means—God will strengthen.
-We can call him “Zeke” for short.”
+We can call him 'Zeke' for short.”
 Together we agreed that this would be the perfect name because it was proclaiming what we believed God was going to do in his life.

 God HAS been faithful.
-Zeke is much improved and during his recovery he made many young friends over the fence.
-He is currently beginning his life as a children’s horse on the ranch.
-We are so excited to see what God has in store for the crazy-colored gelding that “God has strengthened.”
+Zeke improved significantly and during his recovery he made many young friends over the fence.
+He is fully immersed in our session program.
+We are continually blessed by all God is doing through this crazy-colored gelding that “God has strengthened.”